Portrait of a Man with a Falcon: Provenance

 The picture was formerly in Castle Howard, Yorkshire.
 It was sold to the private collector E. F. Milliken of New York some time before 1904.
+The NYTimes states that the painting belonged to Seth Milliken.
+E. F. Milliken may be an error in transcription.
 The painting was purchased by the Josyln Art Museum in Omaha, Nebraska in the early 1940s and has remained there since.

 Description

 Turning with animation to the right, the sitter is trying a falcon which he holds on his left hand.
 The head is slightly thrown back, the right side, together with the right hand, which is feeling the falcon, is placed in strong light.
 A neutral grey background, somewhat lighter close round the figure, sets in strong relief the form attired in black.
 The head of a pointer can be seen, just appearing in the left-hand lower corner, gazing up at his master.

 Analysis

 Although it is not known for certain, the subject of the painting may be Giorgio Cornaro the Younger (1517–1571), from the prominent Venetian Cornaro family; or possibly one of Titian’s princely patrons, as the Duke of Mantua.